transgirllucy/dwm/README.md

 # Patches

+Patches and their explanation and what they do

 ## actualfullscreen
 Actually toggle fullscreen for a window, instead of toggling the status bar and the monocle layout.